lifuyaq/answer_finder/README.md

 # online_test_helper

-online test helper is a simple python app that can help you to search the answers in your database(xlsx) by screen shots.
+Online test helper is a simple python app that can help you to search the answers in your database(xlsx) by screen shots.

 ## Installation